PackagePages/LaravelPackage.com/docs/README.md

 Over time, I began thinking this topic deserves its own manual, rather than a couple of posts which only cover *my* insights.
 That's where I think this e-book type of guide will come in.
 I've bundled up my blog posts and expanded on a couple of more topics in separate chapters.
 These chapters are available on GitHub and contributions (in the form of pull requests) are highly welcomed.
 I hope that this website can become a place to share knowledge on Laravel package development to help developers get a head start.

+You are highly encouraged to participate and [contribute to this project](https://github.com/Jhnbrn90/LaravelPackage.com).
+Please feel free to submit a PR, even only for a typo.

 First of all, I want to thank Marcel Pociot.
 His very clear, structured and detailed PHP Package Development [video course](https://phppackagedevelopment.com/) helped me quickly getting started on developing my own packages.
 I can highly recommend his video course if you want to learn how to create (framework agnostic) PHP packages.

 ## Reasons to develop a package